Healthy workers don’t just appear.

 Here’s how employers can better serve workers:

-• Offer an SDOH survey - It’s a learning process, but having one can create a better understanding of the most identified needs in your workplace.
+- Offer a social determinants of health survey - It’s a learning process, but having one can create a better understanding of the most identified needs in your workplace.
 Ask employees what they and their family members need to improve their health.
 Ask what their struggles are on a daily basis.
 Make the survey anonymous to allow employees to open up.

 Simply promoting healthy choices and campaigns won’t eliminate health disparities.
-But, partnering with public health organizations and working closely with employees can make a deeper impact that makes a difference.
+But, partnering with public health organizations and working closely with employees can make a more significant impact.
 Here are some specific examples of how partners of Healthy People 2030 are working to improve programs, policies, and interventions to better people’s environments.

 Well-being goes deeper than most people have the time, interest, or energy to explore.
-But a long-term successful business strategy will include opportunities to help employees do better, feel better, and experience well-being in a wholesome, deeper way by considering the Social Determinants of Health from the start.
+But a long-term successful business strategy will include opportunities to help employees do better, feel better, and experience well-being in a wholesome, more profound way by considering the social determinants of health from the start.

 Interested in investing in your community’s health?
 Learn more through Healthy Workplaces Healthy Communities about why investing in your local communities can create a healthier, stronger, and more productive workforce.

-How does your company incorporate SDOH when creating wellness campaigns and programs?
+How does your company incorporate social determinants of health when creating employee wellness campaigns and programs?